 International Bank Account Number (IBAN) is the international version of your bank account number and allows you to receive international payments in either foreign currency or sterling.

-Most banks use BIC but SWIFT is needed for payments from the USA and Canada.
+Most banks use BIC but SWIFT is needed for payments from the US and Canada.

 Both numbers can usually be found on your business bank statement or by asking your bank.

 - BIC AAAAGB12345